-In the Netherlands, William the Silent, also known as William of Nassau and Prince of Orange, was a robust champion of Protestantism who encouraged thousands of Jews, new Christians, as he called them, and Huguenots, Christian Protestants from France, to migrate to Amsterdam.
+In the Netherlands, William the Silent, also known as William of Nassau and Prince of Orange, was a robust champion of Protestantism who encouraged thousands of Jews, new Christians as he called them, and Huguenots, Christian Protestants from France, to migrate to Amsterdam.
 Thanks to this influx, Amsterdam became the trading capital of the world and the Dutch ruled the waves for much of the 17th century.

-But the goal was to establish the Company’s headquarters in London.
-However, before they could, they would have to find a way to get rid of the Absolute Kings of Divine Right, and get a king that would accept parliamentary rule.
-As it so happened, there were strong anti-royalist feelings in the existing English parliament, and the word Catholic was starting to be used to distinguish the papist followers from the Protestants, whether Anglican, Lutheran, or Calvinist.
-So, because Charles I, a Catholic, had just been crowned after marrying the catholic Bourbon Princess Henrietta, it wouldn’t be too difficult to finance an army that would answer to an anti-royalist parliament, defeat the catholic king, and force him to accept parliamentary rule.
+But they hadn’t given up on re-establishing the company’s headquarters in London, for England was across the channel from France and its economy had much more potential.
+However, before they could return, they would have to find a way to get rid of the papist kings and get a king that would accept parliamentary rule.
+As it so happened, there were strong anti-royalist feelings in the English parliament, and the word Catholic was starting to be used to distinguish the papist followers from the Anglicans.
+So, because Charles I, a Catholic, had just been crowned after marrying the Catholic Bourbon Princess Henrietta, it wouldn’t be too difficult to finance an army that would answer to an anti-royalist parliament, defeat the catholic king, and force him to accept parliamentary rule.
 The country was ripe for civil war.

 Oliver Cromwell came to the financiers’ attention in 1642, when he joined the roundheads, the pro-parliamentarians.
 At the outset of what became known as the English civil war, he distinguished himself militarily and was subsequently promoted to commander of the New Model Army.
 Over the next few years, the royalist forces were defeated, and when Charles 1, the divine right king, was captured following a battle in Scotland in 1645, he was handed over to the English parliament which was under the protection of Oliver Cromwell’s New Model Army.
 However, Charles refused to accept a constitutional monarchy and escaped.
 In 1647, he was recaptured, and in 1648, he was tried, convicted and executed.
-Cromwell then dominated the Rump Parliament that was created in 1649.
+Cromwell then dominated the Rump Parliament created in 1649.

-But Oliver Cromwell was a puritan fanatic who was extremely aggressive towards Ireland and Scotland, both catholic strongholds.
+But Oliver Cromwell was a puritan fanatic who had been extremely aggressive towards Ireland and Scotland, both catholic strongholds.
 Not able or not wanting to work with the Irish and Scottish parliamentarians, he simply dissolved parliament.
-After taking on the title of Lord Protector of England, Wales, Ireland and Scotland, he turned the powerful English navy against the very financiers that had financed it, the owners of the Dutch East India Company.
+After taking on the title of Lord Protector of England, Wales, Ireland and Scotland, he turned the powerful English navy against the very financiers that had financed it, the shareholders of the Dutch East India Company.
 He wanted England to take charge of the Atlantic trade.
 Of course, that was not to be, and Cromwell was doomed.